delphidabbler/code-snippets/csdb/README.md

 ## License

-All snippets in this collection (stored in `.dat` files in the `collections` directory) are licensed under the MIT license and are copyright © 2005-2020, [Peter Johnson](https://gravatar.com/delphidabbler) and Contributors.
+All snippets in this collection (stored in `.dat` files in the `collection` directory) are licensed under the MIT license and are copyright © 2005-2020, [Peter Johnson](https://gravatar.com/delphidabbler) and Contributors.
 The full license and a list of contributors can be found in the `LICENSE` and `CONTRIBUTORS` files in the `collection` sub-directory.

 Certain files in the `tests` directory contain copies of snippets extracted from the collection.
 These files are identified as such in the comments at the start of the file.
-The files are licensed  under the same license as the `.dat` files in the `collections` directory.
+The files are licensed  under the same license as the `.dat` files in the `collection` directory.
 See the paragraph above for details.

 All other files in this project are licensed under the MIT license and are copyright © 2020-2021, [Peter Johnson](https://gravatar.com/delphidabbler).